precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-global-data.md

 ## Supported Functionality

-Global data exchange is supported in both Explicit and Implicit [coupling schemes](https://precice.org/configuration-coupling.html) with Serial as well as Parallel [coupling flows](https://precice.org/couple-your-code-coupling-flow.html#parallel-coupling-schemes).
+Global data exchange is supported in both explicit and implicit [coupling schemes](https://precice.org/configuration-coupling.html) with serial as well as parallel [coupling flow](https://precice.org/couple-your-code-coupling-flow.html#parallel-coupling-schemes).

 Within implicit coupling, convergence measures and acceleration are not yet supported.